Who Should Apply

 The ideal participant of the Essay Incubator will be able to:

 - Devote a regular chunk of time to your writing life.
-The hours will depend on the phase of the program and the amount of time your writing requires, but plan on between approximately 6-10 hours a week between various activities, which may include your own writing, class meetings, conversations with the instructor, small group meetings, reading, writing exercises and assignments, and preparing written feedback for fellow writers.
+The hours will depend on the phase of the program and the amount of time your writing requires, but plan on a minimum of 10 hours per week and, at times, as much as 15 or 20 hours a week, spread among various activities: your own writing, class meetings, meetings and consultations, reading essays, writing exercises and assignments, and preparing written feedback for fellow writers.

 - Think of yourself as a writer and prioritize developing this part of your life.